aroberge/reeborg-world-creation/appendices/python-code-pre-processing-the-gory-details.md

 # Python code pre-processing: the gory details

 As far as I know, most if not all Karel simulators implement their own code interpreter, so that students can step through instructions one at a time.
 However, this is not the case for Reeborg's World.
-The reason for this is that I wanted for anyone using the program to be able to use **any** valid Python or Javascript code, using a generic interpreter implemented by someone else.
-Here is what I do.
+The reason for this is that I wanted for anyone using the program to be able to use **any** valid Python or Javascript code, and I am not competent enough to implement a fully-featured JavaScript or Python interpreter.
+Here is what I do instead.

 ## Javascript